Many arts, many skills. From LS Lowry to the Poet Laureate

 We have Britain's leading machine embroider Alice Kettle, internationally acclaimed ceramicist Stephen Dixon, Forward Prize winning author Michael Symmons Roberts and the UK's first female Poet Laureate, Dame Carol Ann Duffy.

 We are the sixth most powerful university for Art and Design research in the UK.
 English Language and Literature is eighth out of eighty-nine universities for impact.
 We are world-leading in British and International History and our experts from our Fashion Institute work alongside major industrial partners on body sizing and next generation textiles.

-Our research centre for Art and Design hosts the fifth largest community of researchers rated world-leading and internationally excellent in the UK.
+Our research centre for Art and Design hosts the sixth largest community of researchers rated world-leading and internationally excellent in the UK.
 World-leaders in arts for healthcare and contemporary crafts with strength in ceramics and textiles.
 International partnerships in India, China and Brazil.
 Expertise in Asian arts, digital arts, visual culture, design and fashion.

 The Centre supports over ninety internationally recognised researchers creating exciting new work, from poetry and creative writing, to literary criticism, film studies, linguistics, archaeology, philosophy and history, from ancient Greece to the nineteenth and twentieth centuries.
 Our researchers are an integral part of Manchester's ‘hunger for ideas’ that has the arts and humanities at its heart.

 Ongoing research is funded by the AHRC, the British Academy and the Leverhulme Trust.